Timing13/EchoView/README.md

 ## Usage

+### Microphone Belt

+Connect the powerbank and the ESP32 via a USB C cable.
+The ESP32 should automatically start sending data to the WebSocket.

 ### Main Menu

 When the application starts, the user is welcomed by the main menu, displaying the experience logo and a prompt to wait for the experience to begin.
 During the demonstration, team members will manage the progression of the experience.